rachxu/picklerick/README.md

 This app scraps and returns information about the animated show "Rick and Morty".

-What you can do with it:
+Things you can do with it:

 • Find a specific character by their name